In the Kitch

 Christmas candy dots drying on wax paper.

-Step 5: You can also make some small dots or other shapes if desired.
+Step 5.
+Make Dots.
+You can also make some small dots or other shapes if desired.
 Do this with each color.

 Christmas candy dots dried on wax paper.

-Step 6: Let sit for at least 12 hours or overnight so they can dry and harden.
+Step 6.
+Set.
+Let sit for at least 12 hours or overnight so they can dry and harden.
 Once dried, peel off the dots and/or other shapes you made.

 Christmas candy sprinkles on wax paper.

-Step 7: Use a knife to cut the horizontal lines into small Christmas sprinkles (or just use your hands to break them apart).
+Step 7.
+Cut.
+Use a knife to cut the horizontal lines into small Christmas sprinkles.
+You can also use your hands to easily break them apart.

 Christmas baking sprinkles in jar with candle on the side.

-Step 8: Transfer to a small, airtight container.
+Step 8.
+Store.
+Transfer the homemade Christmas sprinkles to a small, airtight container.
 Use the Christmas sprinkles for your Christmas baking, desserts, drinks and more!

-• Try to keep the piping tip about ½" above the wax paper when piping.
-The tip shouldn't touch the wax paper.
+• Don't touch the wax paper with the tip.
+Try to keep the piping tip about ½" above the wax paper when piping.
+The tip shouldn't touch the wax paper or it will be hard to get lines with even thickness.

-• It may seem hard to get momentum at first when piping this thick mixture through the tip, but once the bag warms in your hand a little, it gets easier!
+• Pipe with ease.
+It may seem hard to get momentum at first when piping this thick mixture through the tip, but once the bag warms in your hand a little, it gets easier!

-• After the lines have dried, you may find it easier to cut the sheets of wax paper into 2 to 3 pieces with scissors before transferring to a cutting board.
+• Cut the wax paper.
+After the lines have dried, you may find it easier to cut the sheets of wax paper into 2 to 3 pieces with scissors before transferring to a cutting board.
 Then you can proceed with cutting the lines into sprinkles.

-• One thing to keep in mind when adding your food coloring is that the color may fade slightly as the sprinkles dry, so be sure to add extra coloring if you want to maintain a deep and vibrant color.
+• Achieve vivid colors that last.
+One thing to keep in mind when adding your food coloring is that the color may fade slightly as the Christmas sprinkles dry, so be sure to add extra coloring if you want to maintain a deep and vibrant color.

-• If you do not have piping bags, cutting the tip of a sandwich bag will work in a pinch; just be extra careful not to make the hole too large.
+• Don't stress if you don't have a piping bag.
+If you do not have piping bags, cutting the tip of a sandwich bag will work in a pinch; just be extra careful not to make the hole too large.

 • Adjust your speed as you pipe out the sprinkles; you want your lines to be relatively thin and even.
 Keep it moving for straighter lines, but do not worry too much about making them perfect, since you will be chopping them into small pieces anyway and imperfection equals character.